thirteenfingers/pyano/README.txt

  s d  g h j  l ;  2 3 4  6 7  9 0 -
 z x cv b n m, . /q w e rt y ui o p []

-Also, I have found that certain combinations of more than three simultaneous notes may not play properly.
+Also, I have found that certain combinations of three or more simultaneous notes may not play properly.
 As far as I can tell this is a hardware limitation.